 DORA Compliance API — Instant Answers With EUR-Lex Citations

-Gibs is a REST API that answers DORA compliance questions with article-level EUR-Lex citations.
-It covers all 64 articles of the Digital Operational Resilience Act (Regulation 2022/2554) plus all 12 delegated acts — RTS and ITS on ICT risk management, incident reporting, contractual arrangements, and more.
-The corpus contains 641 indexed chunks and scores 90% accuracy on an expert-curated evaluation dataset.
+Gibs is a digital operational resilience act API that answers DORA compliance questions with article-level EUR-Lex citations.
+Unlike traditional DORA compliance software that relies on static checklists, Gibs provides DORA automation through a programmable REST interface.
+It covers all 64 articles of DORA (Regulation 2022/2554) plus all 12 delegated acts — RTS and ITS on DORA ICT risk management, incident reporting, contractual arrangements, and more.
+The corpus contains over 1,000 indexed chunks and scores 93%+ accuracy on evaluation questions.

 The Problem